 Directions: This section summarizes program accountability requirements unique to the school based upon federal and state accountability measures.
-For state accountability, historically AECs have had a modified state AEC SPF report that uses AEC norms to focus on the key performance indicators of Achievement, Growth, Student Engagement and Postsecondary and Workforce Readiness; because of the state assessment transition and passage of HB15-1323, 2015 AEC SPFs will not be created.
+Historically, this report has included information from the School Performance Framework; because of the state assessment transition and passage of HB15-1323, 2015 SPFs will not be created.
 In the table below, CDE has pre-populated the school's data in blue text.
 This data shows the school's performance in meeting minimum federal and state accountability program expectations.